 Shall We Dance?
 Pink Glove Dancer Update

 Five years ago, a group of women danced in Lexington Medical Center’s Pink Glove Dance because they had a tomorrow.
 They had survived breast cancer.
-In this blog series, find out where they are today.
-Today, Andrea Schmitt.
+In this blog series, read their stories and find out where they are today.
+In today’s post, Harriet Horton.

 Doctors detected Harriet’s breast cancer through an annual mammogram.